Alexander Pichushkin: First victim (July 1992)

-"The sewers period" (May 2001–September 2005)
+"Sewers" period (May 2001–September 2005)

 On 17 May 2001, Pichushkin was in Bitsa Park playing chess with a 52-year-old man named Yevgeny Pronin.
 At the end of their game, Pichushkin invited Pronin to take a walk with him, claiming it was the anniversary of his dog's death and that he wanted to visit the grave in Bitsa Park.
 Pronin accompanied him to an isolated area in Bitsa Park, whereupon Pichushkin pulled out a bottle of vodka and offered him a drink.
 The men made a toast to the dog, after which Pichushkin struck Pronin in the head with the bottle.
 Once Pronin was dead, Pichushkin threw his body into a nearby well.

 Between May 2001 and September 2005, Pichushkin attacked thirty-six victims; three of his victims survived their injuries.
 Pichushkin would approach his victim in Bitsa Park (the vast majority of them elderly homeless people), offer to share a drink of vodka, and then kill them—typically by striking the back of their skull with a hammer or a bottle, although he was also alleged to have pushed his victims into the sewage canal to drown.
 Occasionally, he would then "sign" the corpse by impaling the victim's skull with sticks or an empty vodka bottle.